 “On Saturday, the Bills are going to be bet.
 They are playing tremendous ball right now.
 And on the other side of it, Philip Rivers has a lot of accomplishments in the NFL, but he has nothing to show for it.
 No Super Bowl rings, no trophies.
 This might be his last chance to make some noise.”

 Avello warned about wagering overconfidence in the Washington-Tampa Bay matchup.

 With host Washington getting more than a touchdown in a playoff game, it’s been a foregone conclusion that the Bucs will run roughshod.
 They have 11 wins to Washington’s seven, and Tom Brady has been on a roll of 12 touchdowns thrown versus just one interception over the last four weeks.

 But there’s a reason the teams suit up.

 “I call this a buyer beware game,” Avello said.
 “After doing a little bit of research, we realize that of the 11 wins Tampa Bay has, 10 were against teams that did not make the playoffs.

-Avello said the Browns have a tall task trying to beat the Steelers twice, but that this game will be closer than some think.
+Avello said the Browns have a tall order trying to beat the Steelers twice but that this game will be closer than some think.

 What’s the value of a coach?
 Perhaps 1.5 points.